gomorpheus/morpheus-docs/release_notes/current.rst

        - Variables: Fixed evaluation of <%=user.username%> variable in task executions :superscript:`5.2.9`
 :Terraform: - Fixed UI issue with ``NEXT`` and ``COMPLETE`` buttons becoming active before validation had completed :superscript:`5.2.10`
             - Fixed ``null`` tf variable values redering as ``[object object]`` in UI  :superscript:`5.2.9`
+            - Deleting a VM associated with an Instance in Terraform App with ``Remove associated Instances`` enabled, and the associated Instance is the only Instance in the App, no longer deletes the associated App.
+            - Added validation for deleting a Terraform app when ``deletion_protection=true`` in Terraform.
 :User Settings: - Success Message added on save when updating Linux/Windows passwords in user settings (Displays for 5s then fades) :superscript:`5.2.9`
 :vCloud Director: - Fixed issue with user-data iso attachment when provisioning cloudbase-init enabled Windows images :superscript:`5.2.10`
                   - Fixed ``safeComputerName`` issue during Windows Guest Customizations :superscript:`5.2.9`